LOOK, SOMETHING MIGHT HAPPEN - Alain Baczynsky

 ISN 978-2-84597-436-4

-Because he is as much a man of images as of words, at the end of each session he feels the need to take a photo of himself in the nearest photo booth.
-Once the curtain has been drawn, Baczynsky re-enacts in front of the lens what was said - or not said - during the session.
-An intimate mimodrama unfolds in the cramped cabin.
-Baczynsky bends over backwards, bumps and contorts himself.
+Because he is as much a man of images as he is of words, he feels the need, at the end of each session, to take a photo of himself in the nearest photo booth.
+Once the curtain is drawn tight, Baczynsky reenacts in front of the lens what was said—or not said—during the session.
+It is an intimate mimodrama unfolding within the cramped confines of the booth.
+Baczynsky bends over backwards, bumps into things, and contorts himself.
 He reinvents sign language.
-Once the print is delivered, he hastily scribbles a few comments on the back: "l'autoportrait de rien", "45 minutes de sanglots", "maman, ce gros mot".
+Once the print is delivered, he hastily scribbles a few comments on the back: “the self-portrait of nothing,” “45 minutes of sobs,” “Mom, that bad word.”

-An introduction by Clément Chéroux deciphers the artist's gesture and places it in the context of half a century of history of the photobooth, a medium in its own right.
-The book is completed by an essay by psychoanalyst Horacio Amigorena.
+An introduction by Clément Chéroux analyzes the artist’s work and situates it within half a century of the history of the photo booth, a medium in its own right.
+The book is rounded out by an essay by psychoanalyst Horacio Amigorena.

 Published by Textuel, 2012